mrtztg/k8s-notes/README.md

      - Otherwise, check the service in the host machine: `sudo journalctl -u kube-apiserver`

 - The logs of controlplane pods also located in `/var/log/pods/` path.
+- If `kubectl` is failing to connect to api-server, check api-server is running well using `crictl ps`.

 ## Networking troubleshooting
 - When you saw any networking related issue (like the service can't connect to Pod, or Pod can get IP, etc):